-For percentages, 100 times the quotient of the numerators divided by the same denominator.
+For percentages, numerators divided by the same denominator, multiplied by 100.

 Excluded from numerator of percentage delivered by Caesarean section (assumed not Caesarean section).
 For timing on decision for caesarean section, "Don't know" and missing are presented in a separate column so that the percentages who planned before the onset of labor pains, those who planned after the onset of labor pains, plus the "don't know" and missing add up to the percentage delivered by caesarean section.